olvaffe/olv-notes/graphics/apis/vulkan.md

     - requirements for shader execution differ and are specified by the Precision and Operation of SPIR-V Instructions section

+## Chapter 4.
+Initialization

+- 4.1.
+Command Function Pointers
+  - `vkGetInstanceProcAddr` can query
+    - global commands
+      - `vkEnumerateInstanceVersion` since 1.1
+      - `vkEnumerateInstanceExtensionProperties`
+      - `vkEnumerateInstanceLayerProperties`
+      - `vkCreateInstance`
+      - instance must be `NULL`
+    - self
+      - instance can be NULL since 1.2
+    - core dispatchable commands
+    - enabled instance extension dispatchable commands
+    - available device extension dispatchable commands
+  - `vkGetDeviceProcAddr` can query
+    - requested core version device-level dispatchable commands
+      - core version is requested by `VkApplicationInfo::apiVersion`
+      - with `maintenance5`, NULL must be returned for commands not in the requested core version
+    - enabled extension device-level dispatchable commands
+  - physical-device-level functionality
+    - a functionality introduced since a core version can be used if `VkPhysicalDeviceProperties::apiVersion` is the same or newer than the core version
+    - a functionality introduced with an instance extension can be used if the instance extension is enabled
+    - a functionality introduced with a device extension can be used if the device extension is available
+- 4.2.
+Instances
+  - `VkApplicationInfo::apiVersion` must be the highest version of Vulkan that the application is designed to use
+    - The patch version number specified in `apiVersion` is ignored
+    - The variant version of the instance must match that requested in `apiVersion`
+    - Because Vulkan 1.0 implementations may fail with `VK_ERROR_INCOMPATIBLE_DRIVER` when `apiVersion` is not 1.0, applications should determine the version of Vulkan available before calling `vkCreateInstance`.
+If the `vkGetInstanceProcAddr` returns NULL for `vkEnumerateInstanceVersion`, it is a Vulkan 1.0 implementation.
+      Otherwise, the application can call `vkEnumerateInstanceVersion` to determine the version of Vulkan.
+    - As long as the instance supports at least Vulkan 1.1, an application can use different versions of Vulkan with an instance than it does with a device or physical device.
+      - that is, the instance-level functionality is capped to `min(VkApplicationInfo::apiVersion, vkEnumerateInstanceVersion)`
+      - the physical-device-level and device-level functionality is capped to `min(VkApplicationInfo::apiVersion, VkPhysicalDeviceProperties::apiVersion)`
+    - in practice, roughly
+      - the loader decides the instance version
+      - the driver decides the device version
+      - when the loader supports instance version 1.0, it also limits the device version to 1.0
+      - otherwise, the two versions are orthogonal

 ## Chapter 6.
 Command Buffers

 - secondary command buffer inherits no state from the primary command